BetterWayElectronics/ps5-nor-tool/README.md

 	1 - Select Different Dump

 	Return to Main Menu!

 	2 - Extract Dump

+	1. Extract (BwE Style)

-	  Extract based on BwE's interpretation of literal files and does so dynamically based on their size.
+	Extract based on literal files and does so dynamically based on their size.

+	2. Extract (Traditional Style)

+	Extracting file sections pursuant to Sony's file blocks.

 	3 - Patch (/Patches/)